RottenVisions/ouroboros/ouro/res/sdk_templates/client/js/README.md

 				string: password
 				bytes: datas
 					Datas by user defined.
-					Data will be recorded into the KBE account database, you can access the datas through the script layer.
+					Data will be recorded into the OURO account database, you can access the datas through the script layer.
 					If you use third-party account system, datas will be submitted to the third-party system.

 	login